Introduction To The Work

-The central idea of Process Coaching is that the practitioner learns to use the frames and tools on their own, and these pages are a written version of the frames and tools.
-If you are using the material on this web site without benefit of a class or sessions, please feel free to contact us if you have questions.
+The central idea of process coaching is that the practitioner learns to use the frames and tools on their own, and these pages are a written version of the frames and tools.
+If you are using the material on this website without benefit of a class or sessions, please feel free to contact me if you have questions.

 We've also been conditioned to believe that if there is something 'wrong,' someone must be at fault for it.
 Finding the culprit and punishing him or her has gone for 'justice,' as defined by the culture.

 We continue to deepen our conditioning when we unconsciously (or consciously) see ourselves as the effect of another's cause, or use guilt to motivate ourselves or others.
 We've always seen it and done it this way, so why bother to question its effectiveness?